psychemedia/storytelling-notes/wife-selling.md

 "A jolly shoemaker, John Hobbs, John Hobbs,
 A jolly shoemaker, John Hobbs;
 He married Jane Carter,
-No damsel look’d smarter,
+No damsel look'd smarter,
 But he caught a Tartar,
 John Hobbs, John Hobbs,
 Yes, he caught a Tartar, John Hobbs.

 He tied a rope to her, John Hobbs, John Hobbs,
 He tied a rope to her, John Hobbs;
-To ’scape from hot water
+To 'scape from hot water
 To Smithfield he brought her,
 But nobody bought her,
 Jane Hobbs, Jane Hobbs,
 They all were afraid of Jane Hobbs.

-Oh! who’ll buy a wife? says Hobbs, John Hobbs,
+Oh! who'll buy a wife? says Hobbs, John Hobbs,
 A sweet pretty wife, says Hobbs;
 But somehow they tell us
 The wife-dealing fellows